kjaisingh/Forecasting-March-Madness/README.md

 * *data/2019_teamData.csv*: Holds regular season data for 2019 NCAA teams.
 * *data/training_dataset.csv*: Holds data for all NCAA matchups since 2003 in a format suitable for use as training data.
 * *data/2019_dataset.csv*: Holds data for matchups identified in a format suitable for making predictions with.
+* *data/Teams.csv*: Holds data regarding the team name of each team based on their team ID.
+* *data/NCAATourneySeeds.csv*: Holds data regarding the NCAA seed of each team.
+* *data/NCAATourneySlots.csv*: Holds data regarding the NCAA slot of each team.

 ### Predictor Details